 Share derived datasets, analyses, or visualizations with proper citation and explicit acknowledgment of “The Human E3 Ligome” project.

-Contributors must agree to license their contributions under the same CC BY 4.0 license.
+Contributors must agree to license their contributions under the same CC BY-NC-SA 4.0 license.

 Citation Requirements